fossasia/susi_linux/README.md

 # Susi Hardware

 [![Join the chat at https://gitter.im/fossasia/susi_hardware](https://badges.gitter.im/fossasia/susi_hardware.svg)](https://gitter.im/fossasia/susi_hardware?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Hardware for SUSI AI

-This project aims at creating an implementation of Susi capable to run on Hardware Devices in a headless mode.
+This project aims at creating an implementation of Susi, capable to run on Hardware Devices in a headless mode.
 It will enable you to bring Susi AI intelligence to all devices you may think like a Speaker, Car etc.

 **Current Status**
 - Voice Detection working with Google Speech API.
-- Voice Output Working with Festival TTS.
+- Voice Output working with Festival TTS.
 - Susi AI response working through Susi AI API Python Wrapper(https://github.com/fossasia/susi_api_wrapper)

 **Roadmap**